-This kit provides two apoptosis markers, our novel NucView™ 488 Caspase-3 Substrate and Annexin V conjugated with a dye, for profiling apoptotic cells and studying the relation of two important apoptosis events, caspase-3 activation and phosphatidylserine (PS) translocation.
+These kits provides two apoptosis markers, our novel NucView® 488 Caspase-3 Substrate and fluorescent CF® dye Annexin V for detecting two important apoptosis events, caspase-3 activation and phosphatidylserine (PS) translocation.

 The rate of apoptosis varies from cell to cell even within the same population.
 As a result, various apoptotic events or markers accompanying the apoptotic process also occur differently among cells.
 Thus, it is important to be able to detect these apoptotic events on an individual cell basis.
 Traditionally, caspase activity has been detected either using a membrane-impermeable fluorogenic enzyme substrate such as DEVD-R110, or a fluorescently-labeled inhibitor such as a FLICA reagent.
 In the former case, cell lysis is required, thus precluding the detection of caspase activity in live cells.
 In addition, such caspase assays measure only the average caspase activity of a highly heterogeneous cell population at a given time.
 In the latter case, although a FLICA reagent can enter live cells to detect caspase activity, only the initial fluorescent signal following the application of the reagent can truly reflect the enzyme activity or the state of the apoptotic cells because any detected signal after the initial “snapshot” will need to consider the potential interference of the inhibitor to the enzyme and the apoptotic cell itself.